justinmklam/personal-blog/content/posts/2025/08/handwired-skeletyl/index.md

 After flashing, my keyboard then showed up under [vial.rocks](https://vial.rocks)!

 ![Vial web user interface.](vial.png)
+# Required Adjustments
-# Layout Tweaks
+## Keyboard Layout
-I thought that my 36 key layout would be fine, but it was not.
-Since the thumb cluster was wider, the farthest thumb no longer felt as comfortable or easy to hit, especially for combos like `CMD+T`.
-Then I went into bottom row mods, which helped.
+I thought my [36 key layout](/posts/2025/07/36-key-layout/) would be completely fine as is, but it was not.
+Since the thumb cluster was wider, the farthest thumb no longer felt as comfortable or easy to hit for me since it required my hand to stretch across a large distance, especially for combos like `CMD+T`.
+For modifiers, I started to use bottom row mods in addition to the thumb clusters, which ended up working quite well.

-Another thing I noticed was how my hands wanted to rest in home row, whereas in a flat keyboard, I found it to matter less where the resting position was since it could just move laterally to correct without issue.
+## Desk Ergonomics
+Since the keyboard is taller than normal, I started experiencing wrist and shoulder fatigue after a few hours in the first week of using it.
+Wrist/palm rests also did not help.
+After some research, I eventually came across advice that changing the height of your desk and/or chair are needed to accommodate the keyboard’s height.

+Since I use a floor desk, my desk is the only thing that has height adjustability, so I lowered it 1/2” and found it was a big improvement to my posture.
+Maybe one day I’ll [recess my keyboard into my desk](https://www.reddit.com/r/ErgoMechKeyboards/comments/1micni6/split_keyboard_recessed_into_custom_cnc_desktop/)?

+I also found that having the two halves closer and slightly angled inwards to be more comfortable than strictly at shoulder width apart.
+I wonder if it’s something to do with the height of the keyboard and how my forearms aren’t completely parallel with the ground?
+Either way, the nice thing about having a split is the ability to easily move them around to find the best position.
+Or as physiotherapists like to say, “the best position is your next position”!

 # Final Thoughts

-One interesting thing about sculpted keyboards is that if the rubber feet are a bit dusty, the keyboard would have a tendency to shift while typing.
+One interesting thing about sculpted keyboards is that if the rubber feet are a bit dusty, the keyboard would have a tendency to shift inwards while typing.
 This is not an issue with flat keyboards since the direction of force is vertically down, whereas here, the force vectors are also horizontal.
 This can be mitigated by making sure the rubber feet are clean and have good grip, or adding small weights to the case (e.g. with motorcycle wheel balancing weights).

-Hitting the inner column keys with the forefinger is also a little awkward since it feels like there's more distance for the finger to travel while avoiding hitting the tallest thumb cluster key.
-But the ring and pinky fingers feel very comfortable!
+I also noticed how my hands wanted to rest in home row (e.g. the lowest sloped area of the keyboard).
+In contrast to a typical flat keyboard, where my right hand would sometimes rest one key over on `HJKL` (because of vim and vim-like keybindings on many apps I use), it didn’t matter as much since my hands could just shift laterally without significantly changing my wrist angle/position.
+It required some adjustment to train my right hand to really stay on home row and use my forefinger to span the two columns `YHB` and `UJN` instead of just one, which I found particularly difficult since reaching over with my forefinger often led to bumping into the tallest thumb key.

+The curvature for the ring and pinky fingers were quite comfortable for me, and being able to press the top outermost keys with my pinkies was a nice change.

-The thumb clusters could also be a little lower and close together, since the outer key is hard to reach for my (somewhat) smaller hands.
+The thumb clusters could also be a little lower and shifted slightly inward, since the outer key is hard to reach for my (somewhat) smaller hands.
+But this is getting into specific hand morphology, so YMMV.

+All in all, I was quite pleased with how it turned out, and I’ve been daily driving this keyboard for a few weeks now.
+Unfortunately, building my first keyboard from scratch has opened the Pandora’s box of the desire to build even more keyboards, so time will tell if my journey ends here or continues on…